 Cyberbullying in schools can be quieter and harder to detect than other forms of bullying.
 This places an increased importance on school officials recognizing the signs and taking action when they’re reported.
 But for the parents of a 12-year-old New Jersey student falling victim to cyberbullying, reaching out to their school’s guidance counselors, teachers, vice principal and principal yielded no results.
 The cyberbullying continued, ultimately leading to their daughter’s suicide.
 So in 2017, the parents filed a lawsuit against the school.

 Sadly, incidents and lawsuits such as the New Jersey case aren't isolated occurrences.
 Cyberbullying, where a student is harassed through social media or other technology is on the rise.
-In a recent study, an eye-popping 83% of girls and 79% of boys reported being bullied at school or online.
+In a study, an eye-popping 83% of girls and 79% of boys reported being bullied at school or online.
 Federal and state statutes and case law provide bullying victims and their parents with several potential causes of action against a school and/or school district.